SamerAT11/Retail-Store-Actions/README.md

-# Retail Behavior Dataset (Coming Soon) 🚀
+# Retail Behavior Dataset (FG 2025) 🚀

 ![Dataset Banner](https://via.placeholder.com/1000x300?text=Retail+Behavior+Dataset+Banner) <!-- Replace with your actual banner image -->

 ## 🛒 Overview
-Welcome to the **Retail Behavior Dataset** repository!
-This dataset is part of the research project **"Predictive Analysis of Shoplifting in Retail Environments"**.
+Welcome to the **Retail Store Actions Dataset**, part of the research presented in the paper:

+📄 **"Evaluating Data Quality and Processing Techniques to Enhance Skeleton-Based Action Recognition in Retail Stores"**
+Accepted to the **IEEE International Conference on Automatic Face and Gesture Recognition (FG 2025)**.
 It provides:
 - **Skeletal data** captured using the OptiTrack motion capture system.
 - **RGB video data** from cameras in a simulated retail aisle environment.